spidywizard/p4-firewall/README.md

 [comment]: # (SPDX-License-Identifier:  Apache-2.0)

-# Implementing A Basic Stateful Firewall with Rate Limiting
+# Implementing A Basic Firewall with Rate Limiting

 ## Introduction

-The objective of this exercise is to write a P4 program that implements a simple stateful firewall with rate limiting capabilities.
+The objective of this exercise is to write a P4 program that implements a simple firewall with rate limiting capabilities.
 This implementation uses a bloom filter for connection tracking and register-based rate limiting for external traffic control.